Victoria Goldfarb, JD, MS, LMFT

 As a Family Lawyer, Mediator and Licensed Marriage and Family Therapist, I can provide you with the expertise you'll need to create a Marital Settlement Agreement that meets your and your reconfigured family's needs.
 (Please review my Clarification of Services below).

-- This allows you to ask me questions and;
+- This initial consultation allows you to ask me questions and;

 - To see if we'll work well together.